rocmunsec/rocmunsec.github.io/README.md

 Changes from the original mun.track:
 * The mun.track UI has been redesigned according to flat design principles.
 * A number of bugs have been addressed and fixed:
-  * The "help" dialog no longer automatically opens the GitHub repository when triggered from the command line.
+  * On Firefox, the "help" dialog no longer automatically opens the GitHub repository when triggered from the command line.
   * Timers no longer accept "0:00" as a valid time; this was causing issues.
   * The commandline no longer has that attention-grabbing blue outline.